r-nikhil/instaconsult/README.md

 On Demand Business/Finance Consultancy<br>
 <h1>Work in Progress</h1><br>

+To Anurag and Chetan: Send Rest Requests to "172.17.19.41/instaconsult/Slim/index.php/{param}".
+It will be available most of the time.

 Hemant :: {Check the dump file to get an idea of the schema.
 All the logic and everything resides in Slim/index.php So the first login request will be like http://www.example.com/Slim/index.php/login.<br>